OpenTechStrategies/pdc-poc-demo/docs/SPEC.md

 1) **Grantseekers' data entry.**

-   This screen is a mockup of how a Grants Management System (GMS) can integrate with CGAP to improve the grantseeker experience.
-It demonstrates how a GMS can incorporate CGAP data to save grantseekers time and data entry effort, and improve data accuracy.
+   This screen is a mockup of how a Grants Management System (GMS) can integrate with PDC to improve the grantseeker experience.
+It demonstrates how a GMS can incorporate PDC data to save grantseekers time and data entry effort, and improve data accuracy.

    It shows input fields that a grantseeking non-profit would typically fills in when applying for a grant (sometimes this happens via an online GMS, sometimes via a manually-submitted document).
-The fields come from the [CGAP core fields](https://docs.google.com/spreadsheets/d/18bzxgnA7SFkQLTkUMUXJQeqx88g_SNGkCAXpgMpF4Ss/edit#gid=444784014) spreadsheet.
+The fields come from the [PDC core fields](https://docs.google.com/spreadsheets/d/18bzxgnA7SFkQLTkUMUXJQeqx88g_SNGkCAXpgMpF4Ss/edit#gid=444784014) spreadsheet.